MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 To fix this issue:

 1. Add the data sources for the entity types that Owner could be; in current example, Users and Teams).
-2. Use additional functions to make your intent clear.
+2. Use more functions to make your intent clear.

 There are two new functions you can make use of: